 “A dog?
 He hasn’t met someone yet?”

 Mara sighs.
-Not only do people in romantic relationships spend That Day displaying their affection for all to see, they assume that everyone else is either caught up in a similar romantic haze or hoping to be amongst the ranks of the gleefully partnered.
-“I never saw Esh as wanting to,” she says, not sure if Esher had the “I’m not interested in romance” conversation with Lis and not wishing to out him if he hasn’t.
+Not only do people in romantic relationships spend That Day displaying their affection for all to see, they also assume everyone else is caught up in a similar romantic haze or hoping to be amongst the ranks of the joyfully partnered.
+“I never saw Esh as wanting to,” she hedges, wondering if Esher has had the “I’m not interested in romance” conversation with Lis, not wishing to out him if he hasn’t.
 “He’s happy.
 He has two dogs and countless cows that don’t try to talk to him.”

 “He can’t be happy if he’s alone.”

-The priest who took charge of Esher’s care, Moll, never said a word about partners, romantic or otherwise.
-They just asked why Mara accompanied Esher and, later, showed Mara Sirenne’s library: an astonishing selection of tomes by priests and healers, mostly based in the East, that not only treat the many shapes of romantic attraction as a normal human experience but assign them words.
+Lis’s argument kept Mara from suggesting Sirenne to Esher until that desperate night and it haunted her every step of the long ride to the Sojourner’s healer priests.
+Yet the priest who took charge of Esher’s care, Moll, only asked why Mara accompanied Esher and spoke not a word about relationships thereafter.
+Later, they showed Mara Sirenne’s library: an astonishing selection of tomes by Eastern priests and healers.
+Books that not only treat all the shapes of romantic attraction as normal human experiences but also assign them identifying words.

-Moll wouldn’t let her take home the book discussing lithromanticism, but they did have an initiate copy out as many pages as Mara wanted.
+Moll wouldn’t let her take home the book discussing lithromanticism, but they did have an initiate copy out all the pages Mara wanted.

 Lis blinks, his lips parted.
-Mara isn’t sure if he lacks a counter argument or if he’s startled into silence by her use of the word Dead Horse Hill goes to absurd lengths to avoid speaking.
+Does he lack a counter argument?
+Or is he startled into silence, however momentary, by her use of the word Dead Horse Hill goes to absurd lengths to avoid speaking?
 “I … yes.
 So, what are you doing for Benjamin this year?
 Do you have special spells you save for her?”
 Lis leans over the redgum counter to nudge Mara in the arm.
 “A witch like you must have something really good for her on Lovers’ Day.”

-In case the words and gesture weren’t obvious enough, he winks.
+As if the words and gesture aren’t obvious enough, he winks.

-Rachel won’t be too mad if Mara locks Lis in the broom cupboard for a while, not if she lets him out in time for tea.
+Rachel won’t be too mad if Mara locks Lis in the broom cupboard, not if she lets him out in time for tea.
 Uncle Sascha, though, will let Pa and Da have it over any insult done to his favourite son.
-Mara doesn’t much care what Sascha does to her, but Da doesn’t cope well with Sascha on a good day.
+Mara doesn’t care what Sascha does to her, but Da doesn’t cope well with Sascha on a good day.
+Better not, as much as Lis deserves it.
+Not after last week.

-Why, of all subjects, did he ask that?
+Why, of all subjects, does he ask that?

 “Yes.”
 Mara speaks as flatly as she can.
+She tries to still her face, projecting a mien of dark impassivity.
 “I have something amazing and you’re never going to know what it is.”

-That’s the problem, Mara thinks.
-People ask these sorts of questions, innocent but still trying to shove her, her love and her relationships into a box they don’t fit.
-People don’t understand the pain of that shoving—and even though Mara now knows that a good number of folks don’t dance to romance’s song, much of the world still behaves as though everyone knows the steps and yearns to pirouette.
+That’s the problem!
+People just ask these questions, innocent but still trying to shove her, her love and her relationships into a box they don’t fit.
+People don’t understand the pain of that shoving, the way it forces her to justify and explain.
+Even though Mara now knows that a good number of folks don’t dance the same way to romance’s song, much of the world still behaves as though everyone knows the steps and yearns to pirouette.

-Benjamin loves Mara this way, romantically; Mara doesn’t mind when free of the pressure to return it herself.
-That afternoon in the schoolhouse was no easy conversation, but it inspired several since—real discussions about love, relationships, what they want and need from the other, what they can and can’t give to the other.
+Benjamin loves Mara this way, romantically.
+Mara doesn’t mind when free of the pressure to return it herself—when they can discuss and negotiate what expressions of love they need from the other.
+That afternoon in the schoolhouse was no easy conversation, but it inspired several since.
+Real discussions about affection, relationships, what they want and need from the other, what they can and can’t give to the other.
 They asked questions and shattered assumptions in their wake, and Mara didn’t know that she’d spent a lifetime wanting this, a relationship where she can lay her feelings on the table and have someone else return to her the same honesty and clarity.
+Even if Benjamin’s feelings aren’t the same as Mara’s.

-She isn’t in love with Benjamin, not the way the world praises and prizes as its ultimate form, but as she told Great Aunt Rosie last year, this feels better for her.
+She isn’t in love with Benjamin, not the way the world praises and prizes as its ultimate form.
+As she told Great Aunt Rosie last year, this feels better for her.

 She does mind, though, that everyone else thinks her sexual intimacy with Benjamin must also be romantic.